← Blog |

 Two 154 lb clients.
 Two different goals.
 Two completely different protein targets.
 Dosing by profile, research-backed formulas, common mistakes, and how to build protein targets into actual meal plans.

-"Eat more protein" isn't a plan.
-A 154 lb client cutting body fat needs 124 to 150 g per day to preserve lean mass.
-That same 154 lb client in a muscle-gain phase targets 112 to 150 g per day, but in a completely different caloric context.
-Without client-specific math, you're giving vague advice that produces vague results.
+Precise protein math is what separates a defensible meal plan from generic advice.
+A 154 lb client cutting fat needs 124 to 150 g per day to preserve lean mass; the same client on a muscle-gain phase targets 112 to 150 g per day in a different caloric context.
+Without client-specific calculations, intake either falls short of the goal or wastes calories that should fuel other macros.

 Protein does three things your clients consistently underestimate.
 First, it drives muscle protein synthesis and maintenance.
 Second, satiety: protein increases fullness by 25 to 30% compared to carbs at the same calorie count.
 Third, the thermic effect: digesting protein burns 20 to 30% of its caloric value, versus 5 to 10% for carbs and 0 to 3% for fat.